Illness & Conditions - Health Conditions

 Children with bipolar disorder may:

-Children may have severe, seizure-like temper tantrums when they are told "no." A bipolar child may kick, bite, hit, and make hateful comments, including threats and curses.
+In addition to having manic symptoms, children may have severe, seizure-like temper tantrums when they are told "no." A child with bipolar disorder may kick, bite, hit, and make hateful comments, including threats and curses.
 During tantrums, which may last for hours, a child may destroy property or become increasingly violent.

 Young children with bipolar disorder may have more extreme happy or silly moods than most children have.